tusharkhatriofficial/lang-docs-imcoded.github.io/c/README.md

-# Index
+# Contents

 ## Introduction

-- C language and its history.
+- C language and its history
-- Set up C environment for windows.
+- Set up C environment for windows
-- Set up C environment for macOS.
+- Set up C environment for macOS

 ## Getting Started with C

-- Keywords and Identifiers.
+- Keywords and Identifiers
-- Data Types.
+- Data Types
-- Variables, Constants and Literals.
+- Variables, Constants and Literals
-- Typecasting.
+- Typecasting
-- Input/Output.
+- Input/Output
-- Operators.
+- Operators

 ## Control Structures

-- If-else Statements.
+- If-else Statements
-- Switch Statements.
+- Switch Statements
-- For loop.
+- For loop
-- While loop.
+- While loop
-- Do-while loop.
+- Do-while loop
-- Nested loops.
+- Nested loops
-- Break and Continue Statements.
+- Break and Continue Statements
-- Goto Statement.
+- Goto Statement

 ## Functions

-- __Introduction to Functions in C:__ An overview of functions in C, their purpose, and their syntax.
+- Introduction to Functions in C
-- __User-Defined Functions in C:__ Explanation of how to create user-defined functions in C, including function parameters and return values.
-- __Types of Functions in C:__ Description of the different types of functions in C, including void functions, value returning functions, and library functions.
-- __Recursion in C:__ Explanation of recursive functions in C, including their structure, implementation, and use cases.
+- User-Defined Functions in C
+- Types of Functions in C
+- Recursion in C
-- __Storage Classes in C Functions:__ Overview of the storage classes in C functions, including auto, register, static, and extern.
+- Storage Classes in C Functions
-- __Examples of C Functions:__ Multiple examples of how to create and use functions in C, covering various use cases and demonstrating best practices.
+- Examples of C Functions

 ## Arrays and Pointers

+- Introduction to Arrays
-- Introduction to Arrays, Declaring arrays in C, Accessing and modifying array elements.
+- Introduction to Pointers
--  Introduction to Pointers, Declaring pointers in C, Using pointers to manipulate memory, Accessing array elements using pointers.
-- Dynamic Memory Allocation, Allocating and deallocating memory using pointers, Explaining malloc(), calloc(), and realloc().
+- Dynamic Memory Allocation
-- Advanced Array Manipulation with Pointers, Swapping array elements using pointers, Passing arrays to functions using pointers, Pointer-to-array and array-of-pointers.
-- Error Handling and Best Practices, Handling common errors related to arrays and pointers, Managing dynamically allocated memory, Best practices for using arrays and pointers.
+- Error Handling and Best Practices

 ## Strings

-- Introduction to Strings in C: Representation and Concept
+- Introduction to Strings in C
-- Manipulating Strings in C: Built-in String Functions
+- Manipulating Strings in C
-- Custom String Functions in C: Examples and Implementation
+- Custom String Functions in C
 - Examples of Strings in c

+## Structures and Unions

+- C Structures, Pointers, and Functions
+- C Structures
+- Introduction to Unions in C

+## Files

+- Introduction to Files in C Programming
+- C Files Input/Output
+- C Files Examples